-Celebrating the first day of summer with a photo gallery of all the varieties of sunflowers growing on the Acre.
-(Links to the seed source are included.)
+Celebrating summer with a photo gallery of all the varieties of sunflowers growing on the Acre.
+(Links to the seed sources are included in the post.)

 Pulled last year's dried gourds off the trellis to make way for this year's vines in the hanging garden.
 Now I've got a wheelbarrow full of gourds.

 Hard to tell from the photo, but that's a mama duck and (at least) two new babies in a nest in the lavender.
 Check them on the live stream in a few days.

 I think basil might not be bound by the laws of physics.
 I planted just six 4-inch pots where I planted 18 the year before.
 The results were the same.

 Got a few extra veggies but don't know what to do?
 Make pinchos de encurtidos (a type of tapas).
 Easy & delicious, they're great with cheese and charcuterie.

 I love the garden and the sound of Sunday morning silence.
 No cars on the road, no planes overhead, the people are still sleeping.
 No sound save a few birds getting a start on the day.
 This morning it's late spring and the vegetable garden is just getting to peak.
 The tomatoes are like The Hulk bulging in clothes too small.
 The peppers and corn are already in a flowering competition.
 The basil is so full the whole garden smells [keep reading...]